 Math is political because it is learned by people.
 School is a cultural institution that, in part, seeks to recreate culture.
 Math is a critical access point for future opportunity, but it has been a very effective barrier.
 Inside our classrooms, how do some voices, ideas, and questions become central while others are dismissed or made peripheral?
 Who has mathematical authority and autonomy?
 Perhaps math is some abstract thing, but we do math through language often without questioning which language we are using and what that means in terms of our reasoning and the access it affords for individuals.
 I believe math can be approached from any language, but that reasoning is not done on problems as stated by experts; it is done on the interpretation of those problems made by learners.
 Declaring that some fields are political while others are not implies that people who care about power and identity belong in some spaces and others do not, and existing in our classrooms without considering power and identity is a privilege offered to only a few students.

 I am not the first mathematician to view our discipline as political.
 GH Hardy’s “A Mathematician’s Apology” wondered about the relationship between our work and the tools of war.
-Bertrand Russell was famously an activist for pacifism; for a fanciful retelling of the connections between political and logic from Russell’s perspective, I highly recommend “Logicomix: An Epic Search for Truth“.
+Bertrand Russell was famously an activist for pacifism; for a fanciful retelling of the connections between politics and logic from Russell’s perspective, I highly recommend “Logicomix: An Epic Search for Truth“.
 I am sorry that I am unable to quote a woman or person of color from the ancient history of our discipline; more recently, Margot Lee Shetterly’s “Hidden Figures” tells the story of three mathematicians who worked at the very heart of a struggle for an American identity.
 There are, of course, people within our community providing leadership now, around gerrymandering and the March for Science, not to mention the professional development of new faculty through organizations like Project NExT.

 Given that math is political, I think we each have a responsibility for navigating our mathematical spaces intentionally around justice, power, and identity.
 This responsibility has not really been a choice for the many people who do not match the default identities in our community, so I’m really saying that those of us with privilege need to attend to these questions, especially in our teaching.
 However, talking about race, privilege, power, justice, gender, identity, and many other topics is often completely absent from advanced training in mathematics.
 As a result, taking up this responsibility is scary for some people in at least two ways.
 The first is a concern that by talking about issues like race we will inflame the related wounds and thereby perpetuate racism.
 I’ve argued above that a colorblind approach is not neutral; you can choose to be silent, but this is still a choice, a choice that hurts some people.
 Racism will fade from discussions when race is not a salient category to individuals, not because institutions are perfectly silent and everyone forgets.
 This is not to say that racism isn’t a structural problem sustained by cultural institutions, which it clearly is.
 In the words of Desmond Tutu: “If you are neutral in situations of injustice, you have chosen the side of the oppressor.”
 We are authority figures in the classroom, and our silence speaks loudly, even if we intend that silence to be neutral somehow.
 You don’t want to use your authority in the classroom to impose your partisan views on students, but if you approach discussions of power and identity intentionally, I am confident that you can tell the difference between acts of inclusion and oppression.
 Summarizing this point: you aren’t choosing between participating or not participating in discussions of justice, you are choosing between participating explicitly or implicitly.